Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <p>The website contains common features, a navbar at the top of the page that sticks to the top while scrolling down and collapses into a hamburger menu when used on smaller screens, its intended purpose is to be easy to use among all the sections and pages.</p>

 ## Home / Navigation bar
+<p>Navigation bar on desktop, website logo to the left and navigation links to the right.</p>

 ![Navbar](imagesreadme/navbar.png)

 <br>
+<p>Navigation bar on mobile, website logo to the left and hamburger menu to the right.</p>

 ![Navbar Mobile](imagesreadme/navbarmobile.png)

 <br>
+<p>Home section on desktop with Ethos / Article link in the middle.</p>

 ![Home](imagesreadme/home.png)

 <br>
+<p>Home section on mobile with Ethos / Article link in the middle.</p>

 ![Home Mobile](imagesreadme/homemobile.png)

 <br>
+<p>Home section on mobile, with drop down menu</p>

 ![Home Mobile Menu](imagesreadme/homemobilemenu.png)